Montague Summers: The occult

 From 1916 onwards, Summers regularly published articles in popular occult periodicals, including The Occult Review and the Spiritualist periodical Light.
 In 1926 his work on The History of Witchcraft and Demonology appeared as part of the "History of Civilization" published by Kegan Paul and edited by Charles Kay Ogden.
 In the introduction to that book, Summers wrote:

 In the following pages I have endeavoured to show the witch as she really was – an evil liver: a social pest and parasite: the devotee of a loathly and obscene creed: an adept at poisoning, blackmail, and other creeping crimes: a member of a powerful secret organisation inimical to Church and State: a blasphemer in word and deed, swaying the villagers by terror and superstition: a charlatan and a quack sometimes: a bawd: an abortionist: the dark counsellor of lewd court ladies and adulterous gallants: a minister to vice and inconceivable corruption, battening upon the filth and foulest passions of the age.

 The basic tenet of Summers's approach to witchcraft was Thomas Stapleton's dictum Crescit cum magia haeresis, cum haeresi magia ("Heresy grows with witchcraft, and witchcraft with heresy").
 Summers presented modern spiritualism as a continuation of older forms of witchcraft and necromancy.
+He was especially concerned to refute the "witch-cult hypothesis" of anthropologist Margaret Murray, according to which the witch trials in the early modern period had been an attempt to suppress a pagan religion that had survived the Christianization of Europe.

 Summers expressed belief in the existence of demons, their role in possession and exorcism, and other preternatural phenomena associated with their activity.
 However, he also argued, based on the theological views of Augustine and Aquinas, that the magical rites of witches can do no real harm to others.
 He considered that the testimonies according to which witches reached the place of their "sabbath" by magical flight were based on some delusion and argued that the "devil" reported to appear at such gatherings was an ordinary man in disguise, engaged in a burlesque of the ritual of the holy mass.